Environmental maps and data online

 Water streamflow data

-The Water Monitoring Data Portal is maintained by the Department of Natural Resources, Mines and Energy and provides access to current and historical water streamflow data for activities such as event-based water management under water resource plans and resource operations plans.
+The Water Monitoring Information Portal is maintained by the Department of Regional Development, Manufacturing and Water and provides access to current and historical water streamflow data for activities such as event-based water management under water resource plans and resource operations plans.